 You reboot your iPhone for a few reasons, such as to reset your network settings or to register again the SIM card you’re using.
-But suddenly, your phone got stuck during the reboot, and you’re now seeing just the Apple logo on your screen.
+But suddenly, your phone gets stuck during the reboot, and you’re now see the Apple logo on your screen.

 This might be the weirdest and most frustrating problem that you can encounter as an iPhone user, and it’s truly troublesome because such issue renders your phone to be totally unusable.
 If you’re looking for how to fix this, we got you covered.

-But first, let us explore some scenarios as to how your phone suddenly got stuck in just showing the Apple logo during reboot.
+But first, let us explore some scenarios as to how your iphone gets stuck in just showing the Apple logo during reboot.

-Part 1: iPhone Stuck on Apple Logo and The Reason behind it
+Part 1: iPhone Stuck on the Apple Logo and The Reason behind it

-You might be thinking now what activities you previously have done with your iPhone device that made it get stuck in just showing the Apple logo during reboot.
+You might be thinking now what activities you previously have done with your iPhone device that made iphone gets stuck in just showing the Apple logo during reboot.

 We have noted some possible reasons for this issue, and if you think you have done one of them, worry no more as we can fix that later on.

-There are four reasons for this to happen – the issue started to persist after doing an upgrade to iOS 11.3, after doing a jailbreak, after restoring your iPhone from iTunes or iCloud, or after a failed small update on your device or when doing a backup restore.
+There are four reasons for this to happen – the issue started to persist after doing an iOS 11.3 update, after doing a jailbreak, after restoring your iPhone from iTunes screen or iCloud, or after a failed small update and restore on your device or when doing a backup restore.

 Part 2: How to Fix iPhone (6 Screen) Stuck on Apple Logo